 The Burgerama at the Hungry A in Broomall, PA

 Broomall is in the western suburbs of Philadelphia.
 I may have mentioned it on here as the home of the first eastern outlet of Freddy's Frozen Custard.
-During our various drives over to Freddy's I've noticed a place that appeared to be a luncheonette with potential, but it was always closed when were went by.
+During our various drives over to Freddy's I've noticed a place that appeared to be a luncheonette with potential, but it was always closed when we went by.
 The place is called the Hungry A. I looked it up and it's only open for breakfast and lunch.
 We're rarely by there during that time on weekends and never during the week.
 But we had errands to run in that direction today and decided to give it a shot.
 It turned out to be a fantastic experience.
 It's one of those places where you go almost as much for the experience as the food.
 It's fairly small with no tables, but a good amount of counter space with plenty of stools.
 The grill and ordering counter is to the right as you walk in.

 And they have a theme.
 There are 19th century posters, mostly for Philadelphia theaters and opera houses of the day, all over the walls.